arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_list.md

 Lists all locally found backups.

+@RESTBODYPARAM{id,string,optional,string}
+The body can either be empty (in which case all available backups are listed), or it can be an object with an attribute `id`, which is a string.
+In the latter case the returned list is restricted to the backup with the given id.

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
 If all is well, code 200 is returned.

 @RESTRETURNCODE{400}
+If the list command is invoked with bad parameters, then an *HTTP 400* is returned.

+@RESTRETURNCODE{404}
+If an `id` or a list of ids was given and the given ids were not found as identifiers of a backup, an *HTTP 404 NOT FOUND* is returned.

+@RESTRETURNCODE{405}
-If the list command is invoked with bad parameters or any HTTP method other than `POST`, then an *HTTP 400* is returned.
+If the list command is invoked with any HTTP method other than `POST`, then an *HTTP 405 METHOD NOT ALLOWED* is returned.

 @EXAMPLES